Apanaski-Green/Apanaski-Green/README.md

 ---

+## 💱 LIQUIDITY ENGINE & NON-CUSTODIAL GATEWAYS

+To protect the sovereign independence of the network, the ZED Ecosystem enforces a **100% non-custodial liquidity design**, eliminating central operator pools or vulnerable reserve honey-pots.
+External value flow is handled through two robust, decentralized pathways:

+### 1. Peer-to-Peer (P2P) Local Mesh Escrow
+The primary gateway for everyday users entering or exiting the ecosystem relies on direct, borderless trade via a native P2P Escrow Protocol embedded into the mobile local mesh application layer.
+*   **The Escrow Blueprint:** When an individual wishes to acquire ℤ using local fiat currencies or external digital stablecoins (like USDT), the seller's ℤ is locked within a secure, cryptographic local ledger escrow.
+*   **Settlement Execution:** Upon direct confirmation of funds transfer between the participants, the mesh network triggers an automated signature release, instantly populating the buyer's mobile wallet.
+This preserves complete localization, community sovereignty, and un-censorable trade velocity.

+### 2. Decentralized Wrapped Asset Bridges (`wZED`)
+For global liquidity mapping and interaction with mainstream decentralized finance (DeFi) networks, the ecosystem utilizes cross-chain atomic communication layers.
+*   **The Architecture:** Native ℤ tokens can be cryptographically locked inside an absolute public lock-box within the ZED ledger framework.
+This action emits an encrypted attestation proof allowing a corresponding smart contract on EVM-compatible platforms to mint an identical 1:1 token named **Wrapped ZED (`wZED`)**.
+*   **Liquidity Swapping:** Users can freely swap `wZED` for USDT, ETH, or other liquid blue-chip assets via Automated Market Makers (AMMs) like Uniswap.
+Re-importing liquidity requires burning the `wZED` contract signature on the external chain, which immediately unlocks the native, pristine ℤ directly back onto the ZED local mesh layer.

+---

 ## 🛠️ ROADMAP & IMPLEMENTATION STATUS

-1.  **Phase I: Genesis Specification [CURRENT LAYER]** - Complete mathematical modeling of Hyperdimensional Lattice Shifting ($HLS$), validation parameters for Asymmetric Geometric Attestation ($AGA$), and systemic security blueprints.
+1.  **Phase I: Genesis Specification [CURRENT LAYER]** - Complete mathematical modeling of Hyperdimensional Lattice Shifting ($HLS$), validation parameters for Asymmetric Geometric Attestation ($AGA$), liquidity gateway mechanics, and systemic security blueprints.
 2.  **Phase II: Core Engine Engineering** - Implementation of the ledger protocol core directly into specialized, mobile-accessible execution directories utilizing modular environment compilers.
-3.  **Phase III: Local Mesh Testing** - Deployment of peer-to-peer routing relays over consumer mobile bands to verify the integrity of local transaction execution paths.
+3.  **Phase III: Local Mesh Testing** - Deployment of peer-to-peer routing relays over consumer mobile bands to verify the integrity of local transaction execution paths and P2P escrow speeds.

 ---